YouTube video player

 In health care decisions, respect for the patient's right to self-determination implies that he or she has the capacity to make an informed decision and act voluntarily.
 Because children have no legal capacity to freely and voluntarily consent, the right to decide is given to a "proxy" (or substitute) decision maker — usually a parent.
 However, a parent's right to consent to the child's medical care or procedures is limited to cases where the intervention is necessary to save the life or the health of the child.
 "Routine" circumcision is not one of these cases.

-Infant circumcision violates all four of the universally accepted bioethical principles[36]:
+Infant circumcision violates all four of the universally accepted bioethical principles [36]:

 The principle of non-maleficence requires that medical practitioners not intentionally cause a needless injury to the patient.
 Childhood circumcision involves the permanent surgical removal of healthy, protective, erogenous tissue from a child, and is therefore a needless injury.
-Thus, because it is harmful and not medically necessary, childhood circumcision violates the principle of non-maleficence.

-Beneficence (or the act of doing good)
+The act of doing good

 The principle of beneficence requires that health care professionals provide a benefit to a patient.
-Because “routine” childhood circumcision provides no benefit to the child, removes a normal body part, and exposes him to unnecessary risk, trauma and pain, it violates the bioethical principle of beneficence.
+Because routine childhood circumcision provides no benefit to the child, removes a normal body part, and exposes him to unnecessary risk, trauma and pain.

 Justice

-The principle of justice in health care implies fairness, equal treatment and, by extension, equal protection.
 In the United States, girls of all ages are protected by law from all medically unnecessary genital surgeries.
 Boys are entitled to the same legal protection.
 There is no acceptable rationale for a distinction in law between female and male genital modification.
-Circumcising a baby boy violates the principle of justice.

 Autonomy

 The bioethical principle of autonomy invests every person with the right to make decisions regarding his or her own body.
-Our Declaration of Independence states that we are “endowed with certain unalienable rights,” including self-determination.
-And the U.S. Constitution guarantees “the right of the people to be secure in their persons…” Infant circumcision permanently removes a body part from a person who cannot consent, and thus violates the principle of autonomy.
+Our Declaration of Independence states that we are 'endowed with certain unalienable rights,' including self-determination.

-What is the anti-circumcision movement?
+What is the Intactivist Movement?

 Attorneys for the Rights of the Child